 It was not clear under the 2007 AML whether the turnover on the China market or the global market would be used as the basis to calculate the fine.
 The 2022 AML does not clarify this issue either.
 It was also unclear whether the turnover would cover the relevant product only (to which the illegal activities are relevant) or all the products of the company.
-However, on 22 May 2019, WU Zhenguo, Director-General of SAMR's Anti-Monopoly Bureau, remarked in an interview that the base amount of antitrust fines is not limited to the turnover of the products concerned in a particular infringement, but should include the total turnover of an infringing party.
+However, on 22 May 2019, WU Zhenguo, then Director-General of SAMR's Anti-Monopoly Bureau, remarked in an interview that the base amount of antitrust fines is not limited to the turnover of the products concerned in a particular infringement, but should include the total turnover of an infringing party.
 WU Zhenguo further stated that such interpretation was confirmed by the Legal Affairs Committee of the Standing Committee of the National People's Congress.
 WU Zhenguo also indicated that SAMR was in the process of formulating rules on the calculation of fines.
 However, it remains unclear whether these rules are the draft guidelines on the calculation of illegal gains and fines which were previously published in June 2016 (namely, the Notice on Soliciting Public Opinions on the "Guidelines on Recognizing the Illegal Gains Obtained by Business Operators from Monopolistic Acts and Determining the Amount of Fines" (Draft for Comments) 2016) but later reported to be shelved due to controversy.
 On 26 January 2022, in a judgement upholding Hainan AMR's decision on a monopoly agreement (Hainan AMR v Hainan Shenghua Fire Fighting Engineering Co, Ltd, (2021) SPC Zhi Xing Zhong No. 880), the Supreme People's Court held that the principle that the turnover should cover all the products sales is a reasonable interpretation of Article 46 (1) of the 2007 AML.
 This is reportedly the first case that endorses the view that turnover of all products should be the fine base.

 If the undertaking is determined to conduct anticompetitive conduct, it may also bear civil liabilities if it causes loss to others.
 To date, most of the antitrust private litigations involve stand-alone action.
 Among the rare examples of follow-on antitrust private litigations in China, the Junwei Tian v Abbott and Carrefour case is the landmark one.
 The plaintiff's claim followed the 2013 decision of the NDRC to fine six infant formula manufacturers, including Abbott, for RPM.
 The Chinese consumer claimed that Abbott and Carrefour had engaged in illicit conduct which resulted in him paying a higher price for a tin of infant formula purchased.
 In August 2016, the Beijing High Court rejected the plaintiff's appeal and found that the NDRC's decision alone was insufficient evidence that Abbott and Carrefour had engaged in the illicit conduct as it did not specify which distributors were involved.
 As the first court ruling on a follow-on private action, the judgement set a high burden for plaintiffs to discharge even in circumstances where an administrative decision on violation is in place.
+A welcome development is observed in December 2022.
+In Miao Chong v SAIC-GM, the SPC overturned the lower court's dismissal of an individual's followon suit against SAIC-GM and one of its dealers as a result of their RPM agreement.
+The SPC held that plaintiffs generally do not bear the burden of proof in an antitrust infringement if such an infringement was affirmed in an effective and final administrative penalty decision.
+This substantially lowers the burden for plaintiffs and marks the first successful followon suit for antitrust private litigations.
 (See Practice Note, Private Antitrust Litigation in China: In Monopoly Agreement Litigation.)